kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 that might indicate a serious problem?
 -->

-When `maxUnavailable` enabled, and we're rolling update a statefulset, the number of pods brought down should equal to the `maxUnavailable`, if not, we should rollback.
+- As a normal user, with `maxUnavailable` enabled, and we're rolling update a statefulset, the number of pods brought down should equal to the `maxUnavailable`, if not, we should rollback.

+- As a administrator(as well for normal user), I can check the new metric `rolling-update-duration-seconds`, if we enabled the feature with greater than 1 `maxUnavailable` set for statefulsets, but didn't see the duration fall down, then we may have some problems here.
+This is not precise because rolling-update duration can be impacted by several factors, e.g. pulling down a big, new image, but can be some indicators refer to.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

 No, but it will be tested manually before merging the PR.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 No

 ### Monitoring Requirements

 ###### How can an operator determine if the feature is in use by workloads?

 If their StatefulSet rollingUpdate section has the field maxUnavailable specified with a value different than 1.
 The below command should show maxUnavailable value: